What is counselling psychology?

 You have probably assumed the role of a counsellor at some point in your life.
-A professional counsellor however is highly trained and is able to harness their experience and robust counselling approaches to assists their clients.
-Talking to a counsellor is very different from talking to a family member or close friend who are often emotionally invested and therefore likely to hold their own biases which may negatively impact on the exchange.
+A professional counsellor however is highly trained and can harness their experience and robust counselling approaches to assists their clients.
+Talking to a counsellor is quite different from talking to a family member or close friend who are often emotionally invested and therefore likely to hold their own biases which may negatively impact on the exchange.

-Generally, Counsellors have exceptional communications skills and are able to build rapport with the client, instilling a sense of respect, trust and understanding, while still maintaining a degree of professional distance to avoid emotional involvement.
+Generally, Counsellors have exceptional communications skills and can build rapport with the client, instilling a sense of respect, trust and understanding, while still maintaining a degree of professional distance to avoid emotional involvement.

 One of the fundamental principles of counselling is the belief that clients can essentially help themselves when provided with the appropriate guidance and support.
 Good counselling empowers the client to make sense of what is unfolding in their own life and to make decisions that positively impact their behaviour and improve their overall quality of life.

 When things are unfolding favourably in life everything feels easier and we are less likely to seek out the support of others.
 Counsellors tend to assist more when we encounter hardship, upsets, setbacks or general difficulties that impede our ability to thrive.

 Counselling then provides a safe space to express the feelings associated with life’s difficulties such as stress, depression, anger, anxiety, guilty, fear, helplessness.
 Talking about these feelings allows one to process what is happening and to weave the traditionally negative experiences that have caused them into the rich tapestry that is life, and what it is to live a fulfilling life.
 Each life is unique, and everyone experiences different challenges, one’s life journey is to accumulate the coping skills for what you have been through.